davidgfnet/psp-vfpu-docs/docs/introduction.md

 validates it.
 Of course some things are harder to validate (like hardware bugs) so there's some statements that won't have tests for them at this time.

+## MIPS allegrex CPU

+The Allegrex CPU is a MIPS CPU based on the `MIPS II` architecture.
+This is a 32 bit CPU and architecture that has many similarities with other CPUs of the same architecture.
+However, if we only focus on the instruction set, the main differences with other CPUs in the `MIPS II` family would be:

+ - Lack of 64 bit FPU support (only single float support).
+ - Lack of MMU/TLB (only certain memory protections are available).
+ - Some extra MIPS32r2 instructions (mostly arithmetic and bit manipulation).
+ - Other COP0 instructions, some borrowed from MIPS32
+ - Lack of _Coprocessor 3_ and custom _Coprocessor 2_ (VFPU)

+Most of the extra instructions that are present in the CPU are identical to their MIPS32 counterparts.
+In some cases though, the encoding is slightly different.

 ## VFPU unit